-Conceived as a large-scale, technically ambitious production, the production will be adapted by Meadhbh McHugh and will be directed by leading Irish director Annabelle Comyn (Best Director, Irish Times Theatre Awards 2014).
+Conceived as a large-scale, technically ambitious production, the production will be adapted by Meadhbh McHugh in a collaboration with leading Irish theatre director Annabelle Comyn, who also directs.

 The production was announced today as one of eleven projects supported by the Arts Council under its Open Call funding round.
 Open Call is a programme which funds ambitious, once-off artistic projects by some of Ireland’s best artists and arts organisations.
 Other projects supported by the Arts Council under this round include The Marriage of Heaven and Hell by Michael Keegan-Dolan for Teac Damhsa (formerly Fabulous Beast Dance Theatre); Home Theatre (Ireland) presented by Draoicht, which will commission and produce 30 one-person plays, to be inspired by residents of Dublin 15 and performed in their homes; and The Lost O’Casey, a reframing through a contemporary lens by Louise Lowe’s ANU Productions of a lost play by Sean O’Casey, Nannie’s Night Out, which was performed only once at the Abbey Theatre in 1924.